mjenior/promptpal/README.md

 silent : bool
     Silences all StdOut
     Default is False
-log : bool
-    Save response to current query as a separate text file Default is True urgent : bool
+urgent : bool
     Add urgency to the request [UNTESTED].
     Default is False